srinivas028/TECHPLEMENT/README.md

 # TECHPLEMENT
- # DEPLOYING WORDPRESS AND MYSQL IN A SINGLE EC2 INSTANCE
+ # DEPLOYING WORDPRESS AND MYSQL IN A SINGLE AND DIFFERENT EC2 INSTANCES
 PREREQUISITES:
 # aws account
 # t2.micro
+# security groups
 # STEPS
 1. Create a ec2 instance with specific name.
 2. create a key pair and allow the *http* ,*https* traffic and finally take *t2.micro* size, then launch instance.